uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

-# Python data visualisation with seaborn
+# Introduction to python data visualisation with seaborn

-This is an intermediate course which delves into data visualisation in python with the **seaborn** module.
+This is an introductory course which delves into data visualisation in python with the **seaborn** module.
 Beginning with some basic plot types and importing data using **pandas**, different visualisation possibilities are explored.
 Some customisation and technical details are also looked at near the end.

 ## Setup